How To Make A Medical Negligence Claim?

 What is the medical negligence claims process?

-There are many stages the medical claims process.
+There are many stages of a clinical negligence claim.
 The steps below briefly outline the initial steps before it is necessary to issue a claim at Court:

 Step 1: Instruct a solicitor – Contacting a solicitor to help you investigate your claim is essential and will make the process less stressful.
 Your solicitor will review the details of your treatment and consider the prospects of whether it is more likely than not of being successful.